Caldwell University

 Course Description :

-This course will provide instruction for developing and deploying applications for mobile devices that use the Android or iOS, the two most popular platforms.
+This course will provide instruction for developing and deploying applications for mobile devices that use Android or iOS, the two most popular platforms.
 The focus of the projects will be applications that support business or institutional requirements.
 Students will develop applications that are part of Web services and native applications that function on the devices alone.

 Credit : 3